Construction Costs | DIN 276

 Cost Determination

-This represents the final level of cost determination and serves as proof of incurred costs in building construction as well as for final documentation in architectural and specialized planning.
-The checked billing documents, planning documents, and various billing drawings are usually used as the basis here.
+This represents the final level of cost determination and serves as proof of the costs incurred in building construction as well as for final documentation in architectural and specialized planning.
+The checked billing documents, planning documents, and various billing drawings are typically used as the basis here.

 Our Professional Experience – Your Security

-As experienced MEP engineers, we can provide you with practical cost determination, upon request down to the final cost level.
+As experienced MEP engineers, we can provide you with practical cost determination, on request down to the last cost level.
 We are happy to assist you with your construction project in planning and construction management, until our joint project success.

 Construction Costs DIN 276